satyam9753/NNFL-EEG-DRCNN/README.md

 ## Data
 Detailsof procedures for data recording and cleaning are reported in the author's previous publication [Bashivanet al., 2014](https://www.researchgate.net/publication/266621270_Spectrotemporal_dynamics_of_the_EEG_during_working_memory_encoding_and_maintenance_predicts_individual_behavioral_capacity)
+We took data (which was basically a set of points out of which we had to generate images on our own) that the author provided in this paper.

 ## Learning Models
 * First try Convolution Neural Net (CNN)